-this committee has the hugely important role of dealing with regulation overall and ensuring Croí Laighean Credit Union has robust policies and procedures in place in the areas of risk management, compliance, antimoney laundering and data protection. - Audit & Finance Committee Report this committee are responsible for oversight of external audit, internal audit, investments and financial reporting. - Board Oversight Committee Report this committee are the overseers of the work of the Board of Directors and ensure, on members behalf, that the work of the board is in line with legislation.
+this committee has the hugely important role of dealing with regulation overall and ensuring Crof Laighean Credit Union has robust policies and procedures in place in the areas of risk management, and compliance. - Audit & Finance Committee Report this committee are responsible for oversight of external audit, internal audit, investments and financial reporting. - Board Oversight Committee Report this committee are the overseers of the work of the Board of Directors and ensure, on members behalf, that the work of the board is in line with legislation.